I collaborated with the teams behind these products to obtain an extended free license. I did this mainly for two reasons.

 Note: Don’t leave this page, or at least copy the secret value before you leave this page.
 You will need it to configure Turbo360.

-- Select your subscription from the list, and then, on the Subscription page, select the option Access control (IAM).
+- Select your subscription from the list, then on the Subscription page, select the Access control (IAM) option.

 - On the Access control (IAM) page, click + Add and then Add role assignment.

-- In the Add role assignment wizard, on the Role section, select the tab Privileged administrator role, select the Contributor role, and click Next.
+- In the Add role assignment wizard, on the Role section, select the tab Privileged administrator roles, select the Contributor role, and click Next.

 - In the Member section, perform the following configuration: